 Have you become a divorce mentor?
 Not an official one, with a shingle.
 I mean unintentionally – did you become someone that it seems that everyone who is contemplating/going through a divorce feels the need to speak to?
-Sort of like the Divorce Yoda…”The divorce is strong with this one“.
-Or the Divorce Whisperer.
+Not the Divorce Whisperer, but sort of like the Divorce Yoda…”The divorce is strong with this one“.

 I really didn’t mean to.
 I mean, if I could have crawled into a hole and not let anyone know what my ex was putting me through, I probably would have considered it.
 But it’s hard to hold it in.
 I had my own office at work, but apparently it had very thin walls.
 I shared with a few friends and somehow everyone knew.

 I weathered the storms.
 There were many.
 As we had children – there continue to be.
 I became “that” girl.
 The one with the divorce worse than yours.
 The one that you said – well, he’s being an ass, but at least this isn’t as bad as Liv’s divorce.
 Come on.
 All of you know “that” girl.
 Some of you are “that” girl.
 Believe it or not, I have a “that” girl.
 Her divorce was worse than mine.
 She had to move back in with her parents.
 After 5 years, she still doesn’t have a custody schedule or child support.
 Her ex is a nightmare even compared to mine.
 (And yes, sometimes “that” girl is “that” guy – I know it can go both ways).

 In the process, I realized that being “that” girl wasn’t so bad.
 It actually meant I could do some good.
 It meant that I could see things about other people’s marriages that they couldn’t see.
 It meant that I could see things about other people’s divorces that they couldn’t see.
 And more importantly, it meant that I could help.